davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post2.md

 What to make of this?
 It's kind of perplexing, in a sense, and not what I expected at the start.
 I assumed that function words would be basically flat, since I don't really think of them as having any kind of semantic "focus" that would cause them to consistently attach to any particular region across the narrative axis, in the way that things like "death" or "marriage" do.
 I thought they'd probably be *negative* examples of what I was looking for - words that, by virtue of their frequency, just sort of have to show up everywhere, more or less evenly.
 (Though I also remembered Matt Jockers' finding from *Macroanalysis* that the word "the" fluctuates across historical time, and a little voice in the back of my head wondered if there might be similar effects across narrative time.)

 Usually, when something correlates with frequency like this, it feels like a red flag, the worry being that you're somehow just reproducing the fact that frequent words are frequent, infrequent words are infrequent.
-As a sanity check, I re-ran the exact same feature extraction job on the corpus, but this time, before adding up the bin counts, I randomly shuffled the words in each text to destroy any kind of narratological ordering.
+As a sanity check, I re-ran the exact same feature extraction job on the corpus, but this time, before pulling out the percentile counts, I randomly shuffled the words in each text to destroy any kind of narratological ordering.
 Sure enough, with this, the variances clamp right onto the expected line:

 [random variances]

 So, I think there is actually some meaninful way in which highest frequency words are the most non-uniform across the axis of the text, the most uneven, the most narratologically *charged*?
 This seemed totally bizarre to me at first, then I convinced myself that it wasn't actually that weird, but now I'm sort of back to thinking it's bizarre.
 But, I'm not really sure if my expectations are calibrated correctly.
 Am I wrong to be surprised by this?
 Is it somehow tautologically true, is there some kind of inevitable linguistic / narratological / information-theoretic pressure that would make it impossible for this not to be the case, in some way?

-Part of the issue, I think, is that the basic question of what it means for a word to be narratologically "non-uniform" is actually less cut-and-dry than it seemed to me at first.
-Specifically, I think it intuitively means something different for a word to be "surprising," in this context, at different levels of overall frequency.
-For example, take the word "a" - which is the Nth most frequent word in English and appears XX times in the corpus - and the word "gun," which appears XX times:
+Part of the issue, I think, is that this question of whether a word is narratologically "non-uniform" or "uneven" is actually less cut-and-dry than it seemed to me at first, and gets caught up in interesting ways with the overall frequency of the word.
+For example, take the word "gun" - which appears 174,286 times - and the word "a," which shows up 44,510,387 times, about 255 times more often:

 [a, gun histograms]

 Which of these is more "surprising"?
 If you think of them as density functions, then "gun" obviously has the more dramatic trend - a huge spike around the X% marker, the moment of the crime / climax, where it literally doubles in volume relative to the baseline across the first half of the narrative.
-Indeed, if you literally convert them into density functions - throwing out information about the overall frequencies - and then compare them to the expected uniform distribution using pretty much any measure of statistical distance or goodness-of-fit, "gun" will always score as more "non-uniform" by a large margin.
-Just using the Euclidean distance, same as I did last week for the hierarchical cluster - "gun" has a distance of XX from the uniform distribution, where as "a" is just YY.
+Indeed, if you literally convert them into density functions - throwing out any information about the overall frequencies - and then compare them to a uniform distribution using pretty much any measure of statistical distance or goodness-of-fit, "gun" will always score as more "non-uniform" by a large margin.
+Just using the Euclidean distance, like I did last week for the hierarchical cluster - "gun" has a distance of XX from the uniform distribution, where as "a" is just YY.

 [a, gun, relativized series]